Skip to content

 Direct Connect

-Configurable alerts on metrics, thresholds, and anomalies with notification support.
+Configurable alerts on metrics, thresholds, and anomalies with pluggable notification channels.

 Log Analyzer